lendway/Homepage-index.md/index.md

 **Peer-Reviewed Publications:**

- "How Competing Fairness Primes Shape Preferences to Address Inequality" (with Greg Huber).
+ "The Effect of Priming Structural Fairness on Inequality Beliefs and Preferences" (with Greg Huber).
 Accepted at _American Politics Research_.

  "The Minimal Effect of Exposure to Information about Fossil Fuel Divestment on Public Opinion" (with Abolfazl Nuri and Josh Schwartz).
 Conditionally accepted at _Environmental Politics_.